atomex-protocol/atomex-sdk/docs/integration.md

 1. Lock funds (send the `ack` "initiate" transaction) ONLY AFTER the initiate transaction from the Market Maker has enough confirmations (depends on the network);
 2. Remeed funds UNTIL the expiration time OR delegate that to a third party (see Watch Tower section).

 Since #2 is effectively resolved by a competitive pool of Watch Towers, the only thing that we have to double check is that MM's "initiate" is on-chain.
 Atomex API provides both transaction and block ID so it is possible to verify the correctness using just plain RPC of an according node.

-## Fetching market data

-As was mentioned Market Makers maintain the price spread in a way that smoothes the fluctuations, so we don't need to update order book too oftenly.
-In our case (minimize interactions & costs) we are mostly interested in whether it's possible to fill an order with a single trade/swap (i.e. there is a limit order of size greater than ours at some price level).
-In general case such order can be at any price level (not necessary the best) so we should show the resulting price depending on the order amount entered.

-## Recovering the state

-In our case, the state is the current status of orders and swaps.
-It can be gathered by a single request but we need to authenticate first.
-Since we are dealing with a one-way conversion, Client's "initiate" transaction will be on Ethereum network thus we will use the Metamask account for signing an authentication message. **This is the first interaction with the user**.

-> We know that the authorization token is valid for several hours (we should check the expiration timestamp), thus it makes sense to store it (e.g. in browser localstorage) for further reuse.
+## One-way bridge

+## Available pairs

+## Available liquidity

 ## Sending an order